-If you automatically qualify for Extra help, Medicare will mail you a purple letter to let you know.
+If you automatically qualify for Extra Help, Medicare will mail you a purple letter to let you know.
 If you don't automatically qualify, you can apply anytime.
 To see if you qualify for getting Extra Help:

-Chapter 2 Phone numbers and resources
+2026 Evidence of Coverage for the PEEHIP Humana Group Medicare PDP Plan Chapter 2 Phone numbers and resources